beginning of content

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.

-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
-Before you start exercising, ask the healthcare team or your GP for advice.
+Regular exercise should help you prepare for the procedure, help you recover and improve your long-term health.

-Speak to the healthcare team about any vaccinations you might need to reduce your risk of serious illness while you recover.
+Speak to the healthcare team about any vaccinations you may need to reduce your risk of serious illness while you recover.
 When you come into hospital, practise hand washing and wear a face covering when asked.

 What complications can occur?

-General complications of any operation
+General complications of any procedure

-Possible complications specific to this operation
+Possible complications specific to this procedure

 Consequences of this procedure